Geoffrey Kabat’s ties to tobacco and chemical industry groups

 Print Email Share Tweet LinkedIn WhatsApp Reddit Telegram

 Geoffrey Kabat, PhD, is a cancer epidemiologist and author of two books arguing that that health hazards of pesticides, electromagnetic fields, secondhand tobacco smoke and other environmental exposures are “greatly overblown.”
 He is often quoted in the press as an independent expert on cancer risk.
-Reporters who use Dr. Kabat as a source should be aware of (and disclose) his longstanding ties to the tobacco industry and involvement with groups that partner with the chemical industry on PR and lobbying campaigns.
+Reporters who use Dr. Kabat as a source should be aware of — and disclose — his longstanding ties to the tobacco industry and involvement with groups that partner with the chemical industry.

 Front group leader and advisor